Last update: May 14, 2026·14 minutes read

 DPA design checklist

-Before you publish your Facebook Dynamic Product Ads, make sure each of these core elements is properly in place:
+Before publishing your Facebook Dynamic Product Ads, confirm each of these is in place.

-• Your product feed is clean, complete, and updated at least hourly to reflect real-time pricing, availability, and inventory.
+• Product feed is clean, complete, and updated at least hourly to reflect real-time pricing, availability, and inventory.

 • All creative designs are optimized for mobile, with clear text, proper spacing, and visual balance on small screens.

-• Templates include consistent branding elements such as logos, fonts, frames, and any category-specific visual cues.
+• Templates include consistent branding, covering logo, fonts, frames, and any category-specific visual cues.

-• Overlays such as discount badges or urgency messages are dynamically driven by live catalog data.
+• Overlays like discount badges or urgency messages are driven by live catalog data, not static copy.

-• Campaigns are segmented by funnel stage (awareness, consideration, conversion), and each stage uses tailored creative.
+• Campaigns are segmented by funnel stage (awareness, consideration, conversion), each with tailored creative.

-• A/B tests are scheduled and structured to isolate specific creative or messaging variables for performance insights.
+• A/B tests are scheduled and structured to isolate one creative or messaging variable at a time.

-• Product sets are logically grouped based on business strategy, such as seasonality, price tier, or performance.
+• Product sets are logically grouped by seasonality, price tier, or performance.

-• The Facebook Pixel or Conversions API is correctly configured and tracking key events like ViewContent, AddToCart, and Purchase.
+• Meta Pixel or Conversions API is correctly configured and tracking ViewContent, AddToCart, and Purchase.

 FAQs